FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/01Task1.md

 | **Verify task completion** | You will receive an email

 {{% notice info %}} The below document references "student number" for a couple of the steps.
-This is the first portion of the Username you recived in the initial email with your Azure credentials.
+This is the first portion of the Username you received in the initial email with your Azure credentials.
 For example if your username is **web10@fortinetcloud.onmicrosoft.com** then your student number would be **web10**  {{% /notice %}}

 #### **Setup your AzureCloud Shell**